 Jan Golden's blog

-Spring is a great time of the year to take iPhone photos—especially if flowers happen to be your favorite subject!
+Spring is a great time of the year to take iPhone photos—especially if flower photography happens to be your favorite type of photography!

 During this transition between winter and summer, it’s easy to spot the first crocus, tulips, and daffodils popping out of the ground.